Pointfest: Pointfest 35

 Pointfest 35 also called Pointfest 2017, was supposed to take place on May 13 and 20, 2017 at Hollywood Casino Amphitheatre.
 Korn was set to headline the show on May 13, but had to cancel due to doctor-ordered vocal rest for lead singer Jonathan Davis.
 Breaking Benjamin took over the headlining spot on May 13.
-The show on May 20 was cancelled entirely due to the death of Soundgarden lead singer Chris Cornell on May 18.
+The show on May 20 was canceled entirely due to the death of Soundgarden lead singer Chris Cornell on May 18.
 Soundgarden was to be the headlining act on May 20.